Improving DISTINCT Query Performance Up to 8,000x on PostgreSQL

-With Skip Scan in TimescaleDB/PostgreSQL, query planning and execution can now utilize a new node (displayed as
+With Skip Scan in Timescale/PostgreSQL, query planning and execution can now utilize a new node (displayed as

 (SkipScan) in the

 (SkipScan) node quickly restarts the search for the next item.
-This proves to be a much more efficient way of finding distinct items in an ordered index.
+This is a much more efficient way of finding distinct items in an ordered index.
 (See GitHub for more details.)

-In our tests, Skip Scan is also consistently faster - by 80x or more - in our 4,000-device benchmarks.
-(This level of cardinality is typical for many users of TimescaleDB.)
+In our tests, Skip Scan is also consistently faster—by 80x or more—in our 4,000 device benchmarks.
+(This level of cardinality is typical for many users of Timescale.)

 Before we share the full results, here is how our benchmark was set up.